Reltre/google-books-app/README.md

-### Google Books Viewer App
+## Look Books

-This is an application that lets you look up books through the Google Books API.
+A book viewer app that lets you look up books through the Google Books API.

 ### Initial Setup

 Make sure to install the necessary dependencies if you're going to run this locally on your machine: `yarn install`.

-If you don't have `yarn` installed, you can add it to your machine with `npm install -g yarn`
+If you don't have `yarn` installed, you can add it to your machine with `npm install -g yarn`.

 ### Starting the app locally

 If running locally, use `yarn start-dev` to start the server for this application.
 This will run the TypeScript index file using `ts-node`.
-Then in your browser, navigate to `https://localhost:8080`
+Then in your browser, navigate to `https://localhost:8080`.

 ### Testing